FARMERS MARKETS AROUND SOUTHERN WISCONSIN

 Outdoor Farmers Markets In Southern Wisconsin Begin

-The 2023 Season This Saturday, April 15th In Madison
+The 2025 Season This Saturday, April 12th In Madison

 April weather is a tumultuous combination of Summer and early Spring.
-This Saturday, the forecast for the 51st annual Dane County Farmers Market (DCFM) looks to be more of a Summer day, with highs in the upper 70s for the 1st market of the year on the Capitol Square.
+This Saturday, the forecast for the 52nd annual Dane County Farmers Market (DCFM) looks to be more of a Summer day, with highs in the mid 60s for the 1st market of the year on the Capitol Square.
 Find microgreens, ramps, early flowers, vegetable starters plants, watercress, and early spinach in addition to Winter market items such as artisan cheeses, bakery, sauces from local farmers and vendors.
 DCFM is the earliest opening farmers market in Southern Wisconsin, and the largest locally sourced market in the U.S. The Whitewater Farmers Market begins in April as well.
 The majority of area farmers markets begin their seasons in May include:

 Downtown Beloit Farmers Market